22940dev/port-jarvis/content/notes/no-homo-still-raps-motto/index.md

 > I have recorded, not with people who are openly gay, but people who are closet gays.
 I've got songs, you know, Google it.
 I'm positive I have worked with a gay rapper.
 There is one and he won't get me to say the name.
 Once he's a success story to the point where he can't be stopped, then yeah, he's gonna come out the closet...
 It's not a big secret, everybody is gonna be like, "Oh yeah, I knew that."

 Several other rappers have recently been vocal against homophobia.
 Nicki Minaj, protégé of Lil Wayne, said in an interview last year with _Out Magazine_, "Normally, Wayne probably wouldn't have gay guys coming to see his shows much, but they're definitely a big part of my movement, and I hope they'd still come out and see me.
 I think that will be really, really interesting, just to start bridging that gap."
-Up-and-coming 23-year-old rapper A$AP Rocky, admitted last year to Pitchfork.com, "I used to be homophobic, but that's fucked up.
+Up-and-coming 23-year-old rapper A\$AP Rocky, admitted last year to Pitchfork.com, "I used to be homophobic, but that's fucked up.
 I had to look in the mirror and say, ‘All the designers I'm wearing are gay.'"

 {{< image src="images/f9d7a-1gad6zdgng2-mjsedg5igwa.jpg" width="350" >}}Sarah Taylor/Fashion Magazine{{< /image >}}

-Unfortunately, not all rappers — including and especially the most popular and celebrated — are not as enlightened as today's up-and-comers such as Nicki Minaj and A$AP Rocky.
+Unfortunately, not all rappers — including and especially the most popular and celebrated — are not as enlightened as today's up-and-comers such as Nicki Minaj and A\$AP Rocky.
 Kanye West, one of the rappers quoted before for shouting "no homo" on Jay-Z's number-one single _Run This Town_ and (in)famous for speaking what's on his mind, was the target of countless questions about his sexuality after his sudden attendance at Paris fashion shows and interest in women's designer clothing.
 When asked by DJ Sway for MTV News to respond to accusations from fans that he "dresses gay," West responded, "Your dress don't give away whether or not you like a man.
 Think about actors that straight dress up like a woman or something like that.
 People wanna label me and throw that on me all the time, but I'm so secure with my manhood."

 West, disagreeing with Fat Joe's claim of being surrounded by gay members of the music industry, told Sway that, before releasing a music video for a 2008 collaboration with rapper Fonzworth Bentley, "There was people calling me before we dropped it, like ‘Man y'all shouldn't put that out with y'all dancing, man.
 People gonna say y'all gay!'"
 West also disagreed with the prospect of a gay rapper, making a claim that the industry has actually gotten more homophobic in recent years.
 "Back in the day, people used to have songs like ‘Get In That Ass' or something like that," West said.
 "Someone would never make a song like that today because they'd be like ‘Whoa!
 I can't make no song like that!
 People gonna call me gay!'"

 While the sentiment from mainstream rappers is becoming increasingly supportive of all sexualities, West's automatic instinct to defend himself so passionately against rumors about his own sexuality reflects no such sentiment from the community of rap fans and critics.
 In other words, maybe the record executives are justified to think that a gay rapper would jeopardize the one thing they are hired to protect: a profitable return on investments in recording contracts, marketing, and concert venues.

 {{< image src="images/a5c2a-1fkblnzkye3g04gdvsbbtpa.jpg" width="580" >}}Amy Odell/New York Magazine Fashion{{< /image >}}

 Lil Wayne's performance at MTV's Video Music Awards last year showed the community's lack of progress in the area of homophobia.
 The performance generated tons of instantaneous buzz on the Internet, but not for the reasons Wayne had hoped.
 Instead of his musical performance being discussed, the topic instead turned to his wardrobe.
 Viewers of the live award show started wondering and asking online, _"Is Lil Wayne wearing women's pants right now?"_

-Sure enough, _Rolling Stone_ confirmed with the fashion store Tripp NYC that Wayne was sporting their ladies' leopard-print jeggings that retail online for $44. _Out Magazine_'s assistant editor Max Berlinger spoke in support of Wayne, attributing his choice of clothes to Dandyism, or "extreme visual paradigms that are manifested in a completely overt way and also heavily rooted in consumerism."
+Sure enough, _Rolling Stone_ confirmed with the fashion store Tripp NYC that Wayne was sporting their ladies' leopard-print jeggings that retail online for \$44. _Out Magazine_'s assistant editor Max Berlinger spoke in support of Wayne, attributing his choice of clothes to Dandyism, or "extreme visual paradigms that are manifested in a completely overt way and also heavily rooted in consumerism."
 Berlinger, when asked to elaborate on artists like Kanye wearing women's blouses and calling it individualism, simply responded with, "Fuck all that theoretical bullshit.
 At the end of the day, I just want someone to look confidently like themselves, which Lil Wayne did perfectly".
 However, Wayne's fans vocally disagreed.
 A Twitter account, @Waynes_Jeggings, was created almost immediately after the performance, and spent the rest of the night questioning Wayne's sexuality (the messages have since been deleted).

 {{< image src="images/a805a-1ghqzd91ei4fdntwmzwxw6g.jpg" width="350" >}}Martin Rose/Getty Images{{< /image >}}

 In the most revealing and straightforward social experiment yet, 21-year-old rapper Lil B, famous for his intentionally offbeat rhythm, extremely loose rhymes, and, according to him, over 3,000 songs, some with ridiculous titles such as "I'm Miley Cyrus," "I'm God," "I'm Orange Juice," and "Wonton Soup," decided to test the rap community's homophobia once and for all.
 In April of last year, Lil B announced during his Coachella performance that his next independently released album would be titled _I'm Gay_.
 Lil B elaborated on the title, claiming "that he does not partake in that lifestyle but, but he wants to make a statement about the power of words, or lack thereof," but little of his reasoning made it past the headlines and onto the radar of rap fans other than the title, _I'm Gay_.